-- a.
-Form areas which function well by integrating residential, working and community environments and which fit well with adjoining areas; - b. create safe and secure communities by complying with the relevant secure by design guidance where appropriate to do so; - include useable public spaces for all (including pedestrians, cyclists and people with disabilities) that are easily understood and easy to pass through; - introduce greener streets and spaces to contribute to local biodiversity net gain, visual amenity, and health and well-being, and offset the impacts of climate change; - e. incorporate cycle and waste storage, public transport infrastructure and car parking (including electric vehicles) if appropriate, all designed and integrated in a way that supports the street scene and safeguards amenity and allows sufficient permeability for public transport, refuse collection and emergency vehicles; - f. in residential development of 10 or more dwellings, 25% of new dwellings will be required to be built to Building Regulations standard M4(2).
+- a) form areas which function well by integrating residential, working and community environments and which fit well with adjoining areas; - b) create safe and secure communities by complying with the relevant secure by design guidance where appropriate to do so and taking account of building safety requirements under other legislation from the outset, including fire safety, access for emergency services and safe access for evacuation; - c) include useable public spaces for all (including pedestrians, cyclists and people with disabilities) that are easily understood and easy to pass through; - d) introduce greener streets and spaces to contribute to local biodiversity net gain, visual amenity, and health and well-being, and offset the impacts of climate change.
+This could include green roofs, walls and other measures to ensure the urban environment becomes greener and healthier; - e) incorporate cycle and waste storage, public transport infrastructure and car parking (including electric vehicles) if appropriate, all designed and integrated in a way that supports the street scene and safeguards amenity and allows sufficient permeability for public transport, refuse collection and emergency vehicles; - f) in residential development of 10 or more dwellings, 25% of new dwellings will be required to be built to Building Regulations standard M4(2).
 The Council will consider waiving or reducing the requirement where the circumstances of the proposal, site or other planning considerations mean it is not possible to accommodate the requirement and/or in cases where the requirement would render the development unviable.